Handling Diabetes When You're Sick

 - Prevent dehydration.
 Be sure to drink plenty of fluids, even if you have nausea or vomiting.
 Your doctor can recommend the types and amounts of fluids to drink that can help you manage both your illness and your blood sugar levels.

 - Take notes.
 Your doctor might have a lot of questions about your illness and the symptoms you've had.
-You can answer these questions more easily if you write down your symptoms, medications and doses, what food and drink you had, and whether you kept the food down.
+You can answer these questions more easily if you write down your symptoms, medicines and doses, what food and drink you had, and whether you kept the food down.
 Also, tell the doctor if you've lost weight or had a fever and have the record of your blood sugar and ketone level test results handy.

 - Get some rest.
 People need rest when they're sick.
 It helps your body focus its energy on fighting illness.
 If you think you need to, let a parent take over managing your diabetes for a day or two.
 Your mom or dad can keep track of your blood sugar levels and figure out the best insulin dosage — and you can get some sleep!